kyma-project/kyma/docs/04-operation-guides/operations/smsh-02-istio-provide-custom-config.md

 title: Provide custom Istio configuration
 ---
 The Istio installation in Kyma uses the [IstioOperator](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) API.
-Kyma provides the default IstioOperator configurations for local (Minikube) and cluster installations, but you can add a custom IstioOperator definition that overrides the default settings.
+Kyma provides the default IstioOperator configurations for <!-- change to "production and evaluation" local (Minikube) and cluster installations-->, but you can add a custom IstioOperator definition that overrides the default settings.

 You can choose to provide just a partial definition specifying just some of the options, which will be merged with the defaults.